 Cassava flour is made from the cassava root (yuca) by drying and grating it.
 It has a texture that is easy to use and it has a very mild taste.
 Tapioca is also made from the cassava root, but they are quite different “flours.”.
 It can usually be substituted 1:1 for regular wheat flour, so it’s easy to convert your favorite recipes.
 Many people also think it has the closest taste and texture to regular flour of all the Paleo flours.

 Cassava flour is great because:

 - It can be used in place of wheat flour.
 It has a mild, neutral taste and isn’t dry or strong in taste or texture.
 It works well in baking things like cookies, brownies or bread.

 - It is Paleo, gluten-free, nut-free and grain-free.

 - Cassava flour is the whole root, simply peeled, dried and ground – so it’s high in fiber.

 - It is low in fat and sugar – and therefore calories.
 It is lower in calories than coconut flour or almond flour.
-It has a higher water content, lower calories density and lower fat content that other gluten-free flours including plantain, rice, corn or sorghum flours.
+It has a higher water content, lower calories density, and lower fat content than other gluten-free flours including plantain, rice, corn or sorghum flours.